SweepParameters{ }

 Functionality

-Specifies voltage, temperature, electric-field sweep in the simulation.
-The C++ version of nextnano.NEGF supports voltage and electric-field sweep.
-For a single simulation, the temperature and bias must be specified.
+Specifies voltage, temperature, or electric-field sweep in the simulation.
+The nextnano.NEGF tool (see Release Notes) supports voltage and electric-field sweep.

 Example